nhs-digital-gp-it-futures/BuyingCatalogueIdentity/README.md

 This will start the API in a docker container.

-You can verifity that the API has launched correctly by navigating to the following url via any web browser, using the following test data.
+You can verify that the API has launched correctly by navigating to the following url via any web browser, using the following test data.
 This should successfully log in a user and bring back a return url.

 Navigate to **http://localhost:8070/account/login**.